probot/probot.github.io/_apps/delete-merged-branch.md

 host: https://delete-merged-branch.now.sh
 ---

-# Probot: Delete merged branch
+# Delete merged branch

-> A GitHub app built with [Probot](https://github.com/probot/probot) that automatically deletes a branch after it's merged.
+> A GitHub app that automatically deletes a branch after it's merged.
 That's it, enjoy!

 ## Application logic
 Only PRs that actually get approved and merged will be automatically flagged for deletion.
 The usual flow will be as follows: